-For the 68th week in a row, the Blog has a Mystery Jam on tap.
-As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+Welcome to Mystery Jam Monday Part 89 at Phish.net.
+As usual, we will be playing for a free MP3 download, courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
-The hint will come on Tuesday and the answer will be posted on Wednesday.
+A hint will be posted on Tuesday (if necessary) and the answer will be posted on Wednesday.
 Good luck...

 Tuesday Hint: No hint needed this week...

-Every Friday, we will highlight a video with a brief recap of the show it is from and what makes it interesting, noteworthy or simply fun.
+Every Friday, we highlight a video with a brief recap of the show it is from and what makes it interesting, noteworthy or simply fun.
 With the help of Dan Saewitz from Phishvids.com, we hope to keep the stream of videos coming at you entertaining and interesting.
 Have a cool video you’d like to suggest?
 Interested in contributing a review yourself?
-Please feel free to PM me and we’d be more than happy to get your input.
-Thanks for reading and watching.
+Submit ideas here.

 The Phish.net API is a system for using Phish.net data across the internet on other websites or in mobile apps.
 There are several dozen websites that use the Phish.net API, sites like Phishvids, where the data is all served up by the Phish.net setlists database.
 Today, I'm excited to announce some changes to the Phish.net API.
 Read on for the details.